Vancouver Bookkeeping Programs

-Lower Columbia College offers a traditional associate's degree in accounting for students who want to go right to work, plus a program for students who want to transfer to a four-year school and earn a bachelor's degree.
+Lower Columbia College offers a traditional associate's degree in accounting for students who want to go right to work.
+The program allows students to transfer to a four-year school and earn a bachelor's degree.

 Accounting Technician Associate of Applied Science

 This program emphasizes accounting cycles and basic principles of accounting.
 Students study cash flow, inventory analysis, financial statements and human relations.
 The program includes courses in business math, database applications, spreadsheet manipulation and business calculators.
-Students also take a bookkeeper preparation course, which readies participants for the national Certified Bookkeeper examination from the American Institute of Professional Bookkeepers.
-Topics in this course cover depreciation, inventory and accounting errors.
+Students complete an accounting cooperative work experience as a part of the completion requirements.